-Cut-Flower Care—How to Make Your Fresh-Cut Flowers Last
+Cut-Flower Care: How to Make Fresh Flowers from Your Garden Last Indoors

 It's late spring, early summer.
 Your garden is in peak bloom, filled with vibrantly colored flowers.
 And now you've picked up an article urging you to cut those beautiful blossoms.
 "No, never!" you say.
 But this is precisely the time to create a stunning bouquet from the fruits of your labor, so you can enjoy the sights and smells of the garden inside your home as well as outside it.

 As soon as the plants in my small border garden begin flowering, I begin cutting.
 I know that it only takes one gusty wind or heavy summer rain to destroy my beloved blooms.
 Cutting guarantees that at least some of my flowers will be spared this cruel fate.